 Note that the draft Feasibility Study/Remedial Action Plan for the Corporation Yard site has previously been submitted to DTSC and the first order of work for EKI will be to work with DTSC to finalize their review of the FS/RAP and analysis of impacts pursuant to the California Environmental Quality Act (CEQA) and thereafter release the draft FS/RAP and IS/MND for public comment.
 Once the FS/RAP is approved, the Successor Agency will thereafter be able to solicit public bids for the first remedial stage involving the excavation and off-haul of hazardous materials in soil.
-The intent is to be able to secure a bid before the end of 2019, so that a contract can be awarded and funding for the excavation and off-haul of hazardous materials in soil can be listed on ROPS 20-21, which will be presented to the Alameda County Oversight Board for its consideration in January 2020.
+The intent was to be able to secure a bid before the end of 2020, so that a contract can be awarded and funding for the excavation and off-haul of hazardous materials in soil can be listed on ROPS 20-21.